 - EagleWatch is a collaboration between Bedford Audubon and Saw Mill River Audubon to monitor bald eagle roosting sites on the Hudson River.

-- eBird is the world’s largest biodiversity-related citizen science project, with over 100 million bird sightings contributed each year.
+- eBird is the world’s largest biodiversity-related community science project, with over 100 million bird sightings contributed each year.
 Log your finds in checklist format to provide data about habits and habitat.